FarisMarouane/next-js-blog/data/blog/react_server_components.md

 As far as I know, the only way to start using RSCs today is through the **Next JS metaframework** and its new app directory.
 Inside the app directory, all React Components are Server Components **by default**.
-If you want a component to be rendered on the client instead, you have to prepend the keywords 'use client' before any imports ar the top of the file containing the component.
+If you want a component to be rendered on the client instead, you have to prepend the keywords 'use client' before any imports at the top of the file containing the component.
 Like so:

 ```
 'use client';